atillaertas1/ankara_metro_graph/README.md

-# Ankara Metro Graph Model
+# Ankara Metro Graph Model for Discrete Mathematics

 This project models the Ankara metro system as a graph network, similar to the London Underground style map.